dnet/Pic4Review-Frontend/README.md

 * Florian Lainez, for his ideas on improving the user experience
 * Christopher Beddow, for testing the tool and providing Mapillary support
 * Nuno Caldeira, for creating documentation ressources
+* Binnette, for offering technical help and improving the user experience
 * And all users, for using the tool and sharing their ideas !